Walter R. Stahel

 PROFESSIONAL EXPERIENCE

 A consultant on the policies and strategies of a sustainable development to the European Commission in Brussels, he participated at its 'Futures 2010' project (on the panels ‘natural resources and the environment’, ‘European technology map’, ‘financing the societal bills’), as well as on ETAN and STRATA projects on research policy, risk management and global climate change, and on the issue of sustainable and competitive production.
-He is an associate member of ESTO, the European Science and Technology Observatory.
+He was an associate member of ESTO, the European Science and Technology Observatory and acted as expert for the European Parliament in Strasbourg and the European Economic and Social Committee in Brussels.

 He has worked as a consultant on strategic issues for:

-• a number of large industrial companies (including BP, COruS, Cookson Plc in the UK; Eastman Kodak in the USA, Fuji-Xerox in Japan);
+• a number of large industrial companies (including BP, CORUS, Cookson Plc in the UK; Eastman Kodak in the USA, Fuji-Xerox in Japan, Grundfos in Denmark);

-• small and medium sized enterprises in Germany, Austria and Japan;
+• small and medium sized enterprises in Germany, Austria, India and Japan;

 • national and regional governments in Europe (UK House of Commons, London; Ministry of the Environment Baden-Württemberg, Stuttgart; Federal Ministry of Innovation and Technology, Vienna; Federal Ministry of Research and Education, Bonn, Germany; Ministère de la Recherche, Paris),

-• professional organisations (including the UK Design Council, the U.S. IDSA (Industrial Designer Society of America), the Austrian ‘WIFI’ (office of economic promotion), and CIDA Chinese Industrial Designer Association) .
+• professional organisations (including the UK Design Council, the U.S. IDSA (Industrial Designer Society of America), the Austrian ‘WIFI’ (office of economic promotion), and CIDA, the Chinese Industrial Designer Association) .

 TEACHING ASSIGNMENTS